Dahesor/DaBsu-Batch-Spawner-Utils/README.md

 - **Select by nbt= check**

 This is the same logic as the `nbt=` selector argument.
 You will be prompted to enter a compound tag, and the system will select all spawners that have at least one entity containing the tag you entered.
-For example. `{id:"minecraft:zombie"}` will select all spawners that spawn zombies.
+For example, `{id:"minecraft:zombie"}` will select all spawners that spawn zombies (Not quite, actually.
+Since Minecraft does not check NBT inside spawner entity, you will have to select again with `{id:"zombie"}` and add it to the previous selection *(See Below)* for it to actually select all zombies).

 This selection works across dimensions and unloaded chunks.

 - **Select Same Potential**